flarebyte/baldrick-rebec/DECISIONS.md

 - The database stores the full documentation for each task and workflow, allowing browsing or linking to related docs via stored URLs.

 This section defines the storage, retrieval, and version-checking context for documentation metadata and workflow definitions, without specifying implementation logic or schema.

+## Spec: Workflow and Task Tables in PostgreSQL (Go with pgx)

+**Problem Overview**
+Define two PostgreSQL tables to represent workflows and their associated tasks.
+Workflows group related tasks.
+Tasks belong to workflows and contain structured metadata including semantic versioning and command execution definitions.
+The system must support uniquely versioned tasks per workflow, markdown content, and future execution interfaces like `workflow task`.

+**Workflow Table**
+Represents a named collection of tasks, including metadata.

+- Fields:

+  - `name`: string, unique identifier
+  - `title`: string, human-readable label
+  - `description`: string, plain text
+  - `created`: timestamp with timezone
+  - `updated`: timestamp with timezone
+  - `notes`: string, markdown-formatted

+**Task Table**
+Represents a versioned execution unit under a workflow.

+- Fields:

+  - `name`: string, required
+  - `title`: string, human-readable label
+  - `description`: string, plain text
+  - `motivation`: string, purpose or context
+  - `version`: string, must follow semantic versioning (e.g. 1.0.0)
+  - `created`: timestamp with timezone
+  - `notes`: string, markdown-formatted
+  - `shell`: string, shell environment (e.g. "bash", "python")
+  - `run`: string, command to execute
+  - `workflow_id`: foreign key to Workflow (`name`)

+**Use Cases**

+- Insert a new workflow with metadata.
+- Insert a new task tied to a specific workflow and version.
+- Retrieve all tasks under a workflow by name (e.g. list tasks in `test`).
+- Retrieve a task by workflow and name (e.g. run `test unit`).
+- Display markdown notes for a task or workflow.
+- Store command metadata per task for automated runners.

+**Edge Cases**

+- Attempting to insert a task with the same name and version under a workflow must fail.
+- A task with the same name but a different version is valid within the same workflow.
+- Workflow names are globally unique; task names are only unique within workflow+version.
+- Markdown notes may contain special characters or very large text blocks.
+- Tasks may use non-standard shells (e.g. `zsh`, `sh`, `powershell`).